Validating JSON billing payloads with Pydantic

 @model_validator(mode="after")

-def validate_cost_math(self) -> "CostLineItem":
+def reconcile_total(self) -> "CostLineItem":

-expected_total = Decimal(str(self.usage_quantity)) * self.unit_cost
+expected = Decimal(str(self.usage_quantity)) * self.unit_cost

-if abs(expected_total - self.total_cost) > Decimal("0.0001"):
+if abs(expected - self.total_cost) > TOLERANCE:

 raise ValueError(

-f"Cost reconciliation failed for resource {self.resource_id}: "
+f"cost reconciliation failed for {self.resource_id}: "

-f"expected {expected_total}, got {self.total_cost}"
+f"expected {expected}, got {self.total_cost}"

 )